Federal Building and U.S. Courthouse, Benton

 The Benton Federal Building and U.S. Courthouse is located a block from the town square and approximately 300 miles south of Chicago.
 Constructed in 1959, the two-story building houses U.S. District and Bankruptcy courts.

-Parking and Public Transportation A surface parking lot is located to the rear of the building.
-Public transportation is not available.
+A surface parking lot is located to the rear of the building.

-Historic and Architectural Features The Benton Federal Building and U.S. Courthouse was constructed in 1959 from steel and block with brick veneer and clip-on aluminum panels.
-In 1989, the Postal Service vacated the east end of the first floor of the building.
-The vacant space was later converted in 1992 into a Bankruptcy courtroom, judge's chamber, and Clerk of the Court’s office.
+The Benton Courthouse was constructed in 1959 from steel and block with brick veneer and clip-on aluminum panels.
+After the Postal Service vacated the east end of the first floor of the building in 1989, the vacant space was converted into a Bankruptcy courtroom, judge's chambers, and Clerk of the Court’s office.